Sofia Richie Reportedly Dumps Scott Disick After He Cheated, Lionel Richie Threatens To Cut Her Out Of Will

 “Lionel forbids them reconnecting and won’t continue to support their relationship.
 He knows there’s not much that he can do.
 Sofia is upset but is leaning towards sticking with her family and Lionel because she realizes the severity of it.”

-Neither Scott Disick nor Sofia Richie have spoken out about the split.
+Neither Scott Disick, nor Sofia Richie have spoken out about the split.